 College packing lists are everywhere at this time of year, and they can get pretty out of control.
 For one thing, not all college-bound students have the means to stock up on everything that Bed Bath and Beyond is trying to sell.
-Tuition payments are overwhelming enough, not to mention the task of packing up and leaving home.
+Tuition payments are overwhelming enough.
 On top of that, do you really need all that extra stuff?

 1. Kitchen appliances.
 Most dorms will have a common room with a refrigerator and a microwave to share.
 Things like a blender or a toaster might sound appealing, but unless you’ll be doing your own cooking, there’s no reason to stock your dorm room like a kitchen.
 Save your money for snacks and leave the heavy stuff at home.
 (Note: One small appliance that many college students do find useful is the mini-fridge.
 Some dorm rooms come with them, but if yours doesn’t, check in with your roommate first—you definitely don’t need to double up.)

 2. A printer.
 The computer lab will have one when you need it, and many professors will accept digital submissions anyway.